Dharanya2005/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:
+DHARANYA.N
+RegisterNumber:212223230044
 */
 ![Screenshot 2024-04-25 144117](https://github.com/Dharanya2005/D-FLIPDLOP-NEGEDGE/assets/145742468/5ccf22bb-cc06-4f1d-957c-fcf13aeda63a)